vendasta/setup-new-computer-script/README.md

 1. **Github Command-line SSH Authentication**\
+   Git is now configured to use SSH by default for github urls.
+You will need to generate and add an SSH key to your Github account or you will run into errors.
 Do the following to authorize Github on your computer:
    - [Generate an SSH key for your new computer][generate key]
    - [Add the SSH public key to your Github account][add to github]